raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 `Maybe(T)` is a regular generic struct with three operations: `empty()` constructs a slot whose contents are not yet meaningful, `write()` fills it, and `unsafeAssumeInit()` extracts the value.
 The naming carries the safety story.
 Every consume site contains the word `unsafe`, so reviewers (human and AI) can grep for it and find every place a runtime invariant is being asserted.

 A lint pass tracks which slots have been written and rejects any `unsafeAssumeInit` call on a slot the analyzer can't prove was initialized.
 Misuse the API and the compiler errors, it doesn't compile.
 The `unsafe` prefix stays as the grep anchor for reviewers (human and AI) to find every place a runtime invariant is being asserted, but the obvious mistakes never make it past the analyzer.
-A reader scrolling through Jam code who sees no `unsafe` knows the analyzer has signed off on every read; sees `unsafe` and slows down.

 ### Block scopes, early returns, break, continue